tencent cloud

 3. Function Experience:

-Click the Start Local Audio/Video button to capture microphone or camera.
+Click Start Local Audio/Video to capture microphone or camera.

-Click the Stop Local Audio/Video button to stop capturing microphone or camera.
+Click Stop Local Audio/Video to stop capturing microphone or camera.

-Click the Start Share Screen button to start screen sharing.
+Click Start Share Screen to start screen sharing.

-Click the Stop Share Screen button to cancel screen sharing.
+Click Stop Share Screen to cancel screen sharing.

-4. After entering the room, you can invite others to experience the TRTC Web voice and video communication function together through the sharing invitation link.
+4. After entering the room, you can invite others to experience the TRTC Web voice and video communication feature together by sharing the invitation link.

 cd quick-demo-vue2-js